Daniel-KM/Omeka-S-module-ApiInfo/README.md

 License
 -------

-This plugin is published under the [CeCILL v2.1] licence, compatible with [GNU/GPL] and approved by [FSF] and [OSI].
+This plugin is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].

 In consideration of access to the source code and the rights to copy, modify and